KCorstor/How_To_Prophet/README.md

 # How_To_Prophet

-# Forecasting Net Profit and predicting risk with Supervised Learning
+# Forecasting net profit with time series analysis